-The final of battle of the race will take place on the flank of the Alto de El Angliru.
-The closing climb of 12.5 kilometres comes with an average gradient of 10.13%, while the steepest ramps are 23.5%.
+Still, the worst/best is yet to come: Alto de El Angliru.
+The closing climb of 12.5 kilometres comes with an average gradient of 9.8%, while the steepest ramps are 23.5%.

-Actually there are three Angliru’s – that is, the climb breaks down to three different sectors.
-The first 5 kilometres go up at 8% and following a relatively flat kilometre the rest of the mountain accounts for pure horror with an average gradient of 15%.
+Actually there are three Angliru’s.
+The first 5 kilometres go up at 8% and following a relatively flat kilometre the rest of the mountain is pure horror.
+Believe it or not, the second half of the climb is cursed/blessed with an average gradient of 15%.
 Riders face the steepest sector of 23.5% – aptly named Cueña les Cabres (goat path) – with 3 kilometres remaining.

-The first three riders to arrive on the summit take time bonuses of 10, 6 and 4 seconds.
+The first three riders on the line take time bonuses of 10, 6 and 4 seconds, while the intermediate sprint (at kilometre 89.5) comes with 3, 2 and 1 seconds.

 Vuelta 2017 stage 20: Route maps, height profiles, and more